ai2cm/fv3gfs-wrapper/docs/communication.rst

 :py:class:`fv3gfs.TilePartitioner` manages one of the six faces of the cube, or a region on one of those faces.
 For communication, we similarly have :py:class:`fv3gfs.CubedSphereCommunicator` and :py:class:`fv3gfs.TileCommunicator`.
+Please see their API documentation for an up-to-date list of current communications routines.